 Pay Your Policy in Full

-Suppose you’re looking for lower car insurance for your commercial vehicles.
+Suppose you’re start the process of finding competitive truck insurance for your commercial vehicles.
 After all, an annual policy might cost you more than $1,000 per vehicle.
 A simple way to get a discount might be to pay the policy in full.